Find out which possible conditions you may be suffering from by trying our 2-min Guided Pain Assessment Form!

 For instance, a common mistake made by inexperienced weightlifters is curling the wrists while working out the biceps.
 This applies unnecessary stress to both the elbow muscles and the adjacent tendons.

 Of course, for muscle in your body, you can be guaranteed that there is at least one occupation out there that involves repetitive stress to that specific structure.
 You use your wrists and fingers to accomplish a lot of different tasks.
-Especially if you work in construction or carpentry.
 In other words, golfer’s elbow has a way of finding you even if you don’t exercise or play sports.

 Additionally, you may be at a higher risk of developing the condition if: